Lyznfin/Program-Simple-Sistem-Pakar/README.md

-A simple MBTI exoert system program (might not be very accurate, though).
+A simple MBTI expert system program (might not be very accurate, though).

 I used Certainty Factor method for the calculation.
 Too long to describe it here, so for a brief description, it calculate each weight of each types of personality (Extraversion, Introversion, etc)